FREQUENTLY ASKED QUESTIONS

 Does a center have to pay for all of the field visit expenses on top of the Initial Evaluation Fee?
 The Initial Field Visit Fee is $750.00 and will be billed to the center once its application has been approved for an on-site visit.
 Centers located outside the continental United States will be charged additional on-site fees (see Fee Schedule) In addition, a center should be prepared to pay the Annual Accreditation Fee once they become accredited.
 RETURN TO TOP

 Is there more than one type of IACS Accreditation?

 According to the IACS By-Laws, Full Accreditation may be granted a university or college counseling service which fully meets the established Standards.
 Provisional Accreditation may be granted a center which upon initial review is in accord with the ethical standards and broad criteria for acceptable professional practice, but which does not meet fully the IACS Standards.
 Probationary Status is granted to a previously IACS accredited center that currently is not in satisfactory compliance with the Standards.
 RETURN TO TOP

 is the annual cost of being accredited?

-The current IACS Annual Fee is $1400.00.
+The current IACS Annual Accreditation Fee is $1600.00.
 All IACS fees are subject to change without notice and are nonrefundable.
 The IACS fiscal year runs from April 1st through March 31st.
-Centers are sent an invoice for the Annual Fee in March. return to top
+Centers are sent an invoice for the Annual Fee in March.
+RETURN TO TOP

 Once accredited, how often will a counseling center be

-are the costs associated with a center being re-evaluated?
+What are the costs associated with a center being

 How can someone become a Field Visitor for the Association?